-Warm up briefly to prepare your muscles and joints for activity.
-From a seated or standing position, maintain a relatively straight back and march your feet in place for three to five minutes to raise your core body temperature and ready the muscles for exercise.
+Before any kind of workout, you'll want to briefly warm up.
+While keeping your back straight and either sitting or standing (depending on your strength and balancing skills), march your feet in place for three to five minutes to raise your core body temperature and ready your muscles and joints.
 Pump your arms or do large arm circles as you march if you can do so comfortably without feeling off-balance.

 Continue with a set of dynamic ankle circles to activate your core and loosen your ankle joints.
-Sit or stand with your fingertips on the back of a chair for support.
-Raise your right foot slightly off the floor and slowly rotate it 10 times to the right.
+Either sit or stand with your fingertips on the back of a chair for support; then raise your right foot slightly off the floor and slowly rotate it 10 times to the right.
 Reverse direction and rotate the foot another 10 times.
 Repeat with your left foot.
-As your balance improves, progress from sitting to standing with light support.
-From there, progress to standing without support.
+As your balance improves, progress to standing without support.

-Do one-legged stands, the quintessential balance exercise.
-Stand behind a sturdy chair, grasping the chair lightly for support.
-Draw your right foot up toward your left knee.
-Hold the position for 10 seconds, lower the foot and repeat with the left leg.
-Repeat for three to five times on each leg.
-Progress by increasing the duration of each repetition, crossing your arms over your chest, closing your eyes or balancing on an uneven surface, such as a small cushion.
-Bump up the challenge still more by writing the alphabet in the air with your raised foot or tossing a ball back and forth with a friend without lowering the foot to the floor.
+If you're feeling steady on your feet, move on to this quintessential balance exercise: Stand behind a sturdy chair for support and draw your right foot up toward your left knee.
+Hold the position for 10 seconds; lower your foot and switch to your left leg.
+Repeat for three to five times for each leg.
+Once you've mastered that, here are four ways to make the one-legged move more challenging: Increase the duration of each repetition; cross your arms over your chest; close your eyes; or balance on an uneven surface, such as a small cushion.
+Bump up the difficulty level even more by writing the alphabet in the air with your raised foot or tossing a ball back and forth with a friend without lowering the foot to the floor.

-Stretch your lower limbs.
-Tight muscles in your lower body can hinder movement, cause an awkward gait and lead to stumbling.
-For example, sit on a chair and extend your right leg in front of you.
-Loop a resistance band or old necktie around the sole of the foot and gently pull back on the ends of the band.
-You'll feel a stretch in your right calf muscle.
-Use other basic stretches to lengthen your hip flexors, hamstrings and quads.
-Repeat stretches up to four times on each side.
+Another side effect of losing muscle mass as we age?
+Our muscles become less flexible, which also has a negative effect on balance.
+Tight muscles in your lower body — particular your calves — may lead to stumbling.
+"Tightness in the calf muscles can limit how well the ankle moves and will alter mechanics when walking, moving from sitting to stand and when climbing stairs or other inclines," says trainer and physical therapist Tom Biggart.
+To help improve flexibility, sit on a chair and extend your right leg in front of you.
+Loop a resistance band around the sole of your foot and gently pull back on the ends of the band to feel a stretch in your right calf muscle.
+Repeat up to four times on each side.